Teaching Narrative Writing Tips and Activities

 Students will now be ready to move on to introductions because you taught them components and small moments.
 They’re ready to start practicing!
 First, you need to introduce introductions (mouthful, right?)
 You’ll teach them the different ways that you can introduce their narrative and hook their reader.
 Then, you’ll let them practice identifying sample introductions.
 This will benefit them in two ways.
 One way is that they’re getting tons of exposure to different examples of strong introductions.
 Another way is that they’ll be comfortable with the different types of introductions, which are using dialogue, asking questions, giving details, giving facts, using onomatopoeia, and using emotion.

 Once they’ve listened to mentor texts and practiced with strong examples, it’s time for them to start practicing coming up with their own.
 First, ask students to work with a partner to come up with a clever introduction when they see a picture card.
-Then, they can practice writing a sentence or two on a worksheet when giving a topic.
+Then, they can practice writing a sentence or two on a worksheet when given a topic.

 Teach how to sequence events